Mitch Harper

+Education

-Mitch Harper is a graduate of Indiana University and the Indiana University Robert H. McKinney School of Law.
+Harper is a graduate of Indiana University and the Indiana University Robert H. McKinney School of Law.
 He was selected by the Council of State Governments as a Henry Toll Fellow in the first year of that program.

 He has served as an adjunct instructor at the University of Saint Francis in Fort Wayne.

 2007 and 2011 Common Council campaigns

 Mitch Harper was the 2007 Republican nominee for the Fourth District Fort Wayne Common Council seat.
 Harper handily won the seat in the fall election with a nearly 60 percent margin.
 Harper succeeded Tom Hayhurst, a Democrat who did not seek re-election.

 Mitch Harper won renomination as the Republican candidate for the Fourth District Common Council seat in the May 3, 2011, primary election.
 He was unopposed for renomination.
 He won re-election with over 64 percent of votes cast on November 8, 2011.
 Harper pledged in 2007 to run a positive campaign.

 The Fourth District is on the west side of the city of Fort Wayne and comprises Waynedale, Time Corners, and much of Aboite Township.